Generalized gaussian bounds for discrete convolution powers: Introduction and main result

-First, we consider two convolution\footnote{Since this work is much inspired by the theory of partial differential equations and its numerical approximations, we rather stick to the standard notation from the literature in that field and thus consider Laurent operators written in the form $\sum_\ell a_\ell \, u_{j+\ell}$ rather than the more standard convolution type convention $\sum_\ell a_\ell \, u_{j-\ell}$.
-This is of little consequence, of course, since the two expressions are equivalent up to considering the sequence $(a_{-\ell})_{\ell \in \Z}$ instead of $(a_\ell)_{\ell \in \Z}$.} operators on $\Z$ with finite support :
+This work is much inspired by the theory of partial differential equations and its numerical approximations.
+Hence, instead of sticking to the convolution operators $L_a$ of the introduction, we shall rather use operators in the form: